Exploring Pose-Guided Imitation Learning for Robotic Precise Insertion: Abstract

 \section{Abstract}

-Recent studies have proved that imitation learning shows strong potential in the field of robotic manipulation.
-However, existing methods still struggle with precision manipulation task and rely on inefficient image/point cloud observations.
-In this paper, we explore to introduce SE(3) object pose into imitation learning and propose the pose-guided efficient imitation learning methods for robotic precise insertion task.
-First, we propose a precise insertion diffusion policy which utilizes the relative SE(3) pose as the observation-action pair.
-The policy models the source object SE(3) pose trajectory relative to the target object.
-Second, we explore to introduce the RGBD data to the pose-guided diffusion policy.
-Specifically, we design a goal-conditioned RGBD encoder to capture the discrepancy between the current state and the goal state.
-In addition, a pose-guided residual gated fusion method is proposed, which takes pose features as the backbone, and the RGBD features selectively compensate for pose feature deficiencies through an adaptive gating mechanism.
-Our methods are evaluated on $6$ robotic precise insertion tasks, demonstrating competitive performance with only $7-10$ demonstrations.
-Experiments demonstrate that the proposed methods can successfully complete precision insertion tasks with a clearance of about $0.01$ mm.
-Experimental results highlight its superior efficiency and generalization capability compared to existing baselines.
+Imitation learning is promising for robotic manipulation, but \emph{precise insertion} in the real world remains difficult due to contact-rich dynamics, tight clearances, and limited demonstrations.
+Many existing visuomotor policies depend on high-dimensional RGB/point-cloud observations, which can be data-inefficient and generalize poorly under pose variations.
+In this paper, we study pose-guided imitation learning by using object poses in $\mathrm{SE}(3)$ as compact, object-centric observations for precise insertion tasks.
+First, we propose a diffusion policy for precise insertion that observes the \emph{relative} $\mathrm{SE}(3)$ pose of the source object with respect to the target object and predicts a future relative pose trajectory as its action.
+Second, to improve robustness to pose estimation noise, we augment the pose-guided policy with RGBD cues.
+Specifically, we introduce a goal-conditioned RGBD encoder to capture the discrepancy between current and goal observations.
+We further propose a pose-guided residual gated fusion module, where pose features provide the primary control signal and RGBD features adaptively compensate when pose estimates are unreliable.
+We evaluate our methods on six real-robot precise insertion tasks and achieve high performance with only $7$--$10$ demonstrations per task.
+In our setup, the proposed policies succeed on tasks with clearances down to $0.01$~mm and demonstrate improved data efficiency and generalization over existing baselines.
 Code will be available at https://github.com/sunhan1997/PoseInsert.